 Cappello & Noël pioneered the field of lender liability.
 Barry Cappello is the author of Lender Liability (Fifth Edition, Juris Publishing), the authoritative treatise on lender misconduct.
 The firm successfully prosecutes lending institution misconduct and fraud.
 It also uses its expertise to negotiate workout agreements between borrowers and lenders.
 Its record of jury verdicts and settlements exceeds $1 billion.
 Cappello & Noël has earned a nationwide reputation as the go-to firm when litigating against financial institutions and other large public and private entities.
 It is known as a fierce competitor when negotiating and at trial.

 Cappello & Noël is very active in supporting community and legal charitable activities.
 The Legal Aid Foundation of Santa Barbara is one of its prime financial benefactors.
 Realizing the foundation’s telephone system was woefully outdated, the firm donated a new, state-of-the-art system.
+It is a title sponsor for the foundation’s annual Crab Fest.
 Over the years, the firm has donated more than $100,000 to the foundation as well as made donations to legal, educational and philanthropic organizations including the Boys & Girls Club.

 In 2007, Mr. Cappello personally donated $1.25 million to UCLA School of Law Law to rebuild the Courtroom and make scholarships available for students that excel in Trial Advocacy.
 In 2009, the school unveiled the A. Barry Cappello Courtroom on the UCLA campus.
 It serves as UCLA Law’s primary courtroom where students compete in mock trials, moot courts and simulated trials and gain experience arguing in a realistic courtroom environment.
 In 2017, Mr. Cappello personally donated an additional $1 million to the UCLA School of Law to enshrine a new Trial Advocacy Program with added scholarships to recruit law students that have shown an interest and proficiency in trial advocacy.
 In honor of this donation, the UCLA Law School created the A. Barry Cappello Program in Trial Advocacy.
 The Program will include mandatory Mock Trial competitions and selective trial specialty coursework leading to a Certificate in Trial Advocacy given at graduation.